apache/doris/docs/en/administrator-guide/load-data/routine-load-manual.md

 ### Job Control

-The user can control the stop, pause and restart of the job by the three commands `STOP/PAUSE/RESUME`.
+The user can control the stop(the FE will automatically clean up stopped ROUTINE LOAD), pause and restart of the job by the three commands `STOP/PAUSE/RESUME`.
 You can view help and examples with the three commands `HELP STOP ROUTINE LOAD;`, `HELP PAUSE ROUTINE LOAD;` and `HELP RESUME ROUTINE LOAD;`.

 ## other instructions